Spotlight on Surveillance - December 2013

 Big Brother’s ID System?

 The Federal Bureau of Investigation (FBI) is developing a biometric identification database program called "Next Generation Identification" (NGI).
-When completed, the NGI system will be the largest biometric database in the world.
+When completed, the NGI system will be one of the largest biometric databases in the world.
 The program is of particular interest to EPIC because of the far-reaching implications for personal privacy and the risks of mass surveillance.

 The vast majority of records contained in the NGI database will be of US citizens.
 The NGI biometric identifiers will include fingerprints, iris scans, DNA profiles, voice identification profiles, palm prints, and photographs.
 The system will include facial recognition capabilities to analyze collected images.
 Millions of individuals who are neither criminals nor suspects will be included in the database.